jessicascarborough/432-2021/labs/README.md

 - [Lab 06](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab06) - note that this is an optional Lab that can be completed at any time during the semester

 Deadlines for all Labs are provided in the [Course Calendar](https://thomaselove.github.io/432/calendar.html).

+## Grading

+See the Syllabus for details on how grading works on Labs.

+## Grading Errors and Regrade Requests

+Details to come.